JPWatson/RxCookbook/Testing/Testing.md

 Instead of using these blocking operators we can leverage the `TestableObserver` class.

-Here is and example of a set of Exentions methods that I can use to avoid hanging tests;
+Here is an example of a set of extension methods that I can use to avoid hanging tests;

     public static class TestableObservableEx